Learning Fitness Functions for Machine Programming

 \subsubsection{Local Neighborhood Search}

-Neighborhood search (NS), checks some candidate genes in the {\em neighborhood} of the $N$ top scoring genes from the genetic algorithm.
-The intuition behind NS is that if the target program $P^t$ is in that neighborhood, \scheme\ may be able to find it without relying on the genetic algorithm, which would likely result in a faster time to synthesize the correct program.
+Neighborhood search (NS) checks some candidate genes in the {\em neighborhood} of the $N$ top scoring genes from the genetic algorithm.
+The intuition behind NS is that if the target program $P^t$ is in that neighborhood, \scheme\ may be able to find it without relying on the genetic algorithm, which would likely result in a faster synthesis time.

-\paragraph{Neighborhood Search Invocation} Let us assume that \scheme{} has completed $l$ generations.
+Let us assume that \scheme{} has completed $l$ generations.
 Then, let $\mu_{l-w+1,l}$ denote the average fitness score of genes for the last $w$ generations (i.e., from $l-w+1$ to $l$) and $\mu_{1,l-w}$ will denote the average fitness score before the last $w$ generations (i.e., from $1$ to $l-w$).
 Here, $w$ is the sliding window. \scheme\ invokes NS if $\mu_{l-w+1,l} \le \mu_{1,l-w}$.
 The rationale is that under these conditions, the search procedure has not produced improved genes for the last $w$ generations (i.e., saturating).
 Therefore, it should check if the neighborhood contains any program equivalent to $P^t$.

-\paragraph{Neighborhood Definition} Algorithm~\ref{algo-neighbor} shows how to define and search a neighborhood.
+{\bf Neighborhood Definition: } Algorithm~\ref{algo-neighbor} shows how to define and search a neighborhood.
 The algorithm is inspired by the breadth first search (BFS) method.
 For each top scoring gene $\zeta$, \scheme\ considers one function at a time starting from the first operation of the gene to the last one.
-Each selected operation is replaced with all other operations from $\vocab{}$, and inserts the resultant genes into the neighborhood set $N$.
-If a program $P^{t'}$ equivalent to $P^t$ is found in $N$, \scheme\ stops there and returns the solution.
+Each selected operation is replaced with all other operations from $\vocab{}$, and inserts the resultant genes into the neighborhood set $NH$.
+If a program $P^{t'}$ equivalent to $P^t$ is found in $NH$, \scheme\ stops there and returns the solution.
 Otherwise, it continues the search and returns to the genetic algorithm.
 The complexity of the search is $\mathcal{O}(N\cdot \mathbf{len}(\zeta)\cdot|\vocab{}|)$, which is significantly smaller than the exponential search space used by a traditional BFS algorithm.
+Similar to BFS, \scheme\ can define and search the neighborhood using an approach similar to depth first search (DFS).
+It is similar to Algorithm~\ref{algo-neighbor} except $i$ keeps track of depth here.
+After the loop in line 4 finishes, \scheme\ picks the best scoring gene from $NH$ to replace $\zeta$ before going to the next level of depth.
+The algorithmic complexity remains the same.
+Figure~\ref{fig:neighbor}(a) and (b) show examples of neighborhood using BFS- and DFS-based approach.